Level crossings by country: Indonesia

 Most level crossings in Indonesia have sirens.
-They also have two red lights (usually) and full barriers in red and white.
-Level crossings in Indonesia are not all officially operated by the Kereta Api Indonesia railway company; some crossings (usually in rural or village areas) are guarded by civilian volunteers, and are not usually guarded 24 hours.
+They also have two red lights and full barriers in red and white.
+Level crossings in Indonesia are not all officially operated by the Kereta Api Indonesia railway company; some crossings (usually in rural or village areas) are guarded by civilian volunteers and are usually guarded 24 hours.
 Crossings in cities and urban areas are fully operated by the railway company.
 Usually each level crossing has a small guard room to control the traffic and barriers at the crossing.
 Official crossings are marked by sirens and red-white (Indonesian flag–like) barriers.

-Level crossings in Indonesia tend to be congested by traffic, thus they are not automatic like in Western countries, so level crossing watchmen are usually posted at every crossing; these are employees from the railway company.
+Level crossings in Indonesia tend to be congested by traffic, thus are not automatic like in Western countries, so level crossing watchmen are usually posted at every crossing; these are employees from the railway company.
 However, Indonesia plans to replace these crossings with automated crossings or overpasses in the aftermath of the 2013 Bintaro crash.
 The Ministry of Transportation bought 11 automated crossing barriers in 2015.

-At Yogyakarta Station there are still "rolling gates" in use but only opened for bikes and pedestrians.
+At Yogyakarta station, there are still "rolling gates" in use but only opened for bikes and pedestrians.

 Prior to 2013, there were few major accidents in crossings.
-On 9 December 2013, a Kereta Commuter Indonesia commuter train hitted a Pertamina fuel truck stuck in Bintaro crossing (now replaced with a flyover), killing drivers (masinis) and passengers in the front car.
-On 6 December 2015, a MetroMini bus was hit by a commuter train in front of Angke station, killing 18 bus passengers but not injuring the train passengers.
-On 6 April 2018, a Sancaka train bound for Surabaya hitted a container truck near Walikukun Station, Ngawi, killing the train driver.
-On 26 July 2022, a Lokal Merak train bound for Rangkasbitung hitted an odong-odong in Serang, killing passengers and children in the front car.
+On 9 December 2013, a Kereta Commuter Indonesia commuter train hit a Pertamina fuel truck stuck in Bintaro crossing (now replaced with a flyover), killing drivers (masinis) and passengers in the front car.
+On 6 December 2015, a MetroMini bus was hit by a commuter train in front of Angke station, killing only 18 bus passengers.
+On 6 April 2018, a Sancaka train bound for Surabaya hit a container truck near Walikukun Station, Ngawi, killing the train driver.
+On 26 July 2022, a Merak local train bound for Rangkasbitung hit an "odong-odong" in Serang, killing passengers and children in the front car.

-Due to the high death toll of train-versus-car accidents and severe traffic-jam impact, both local and national governments have started to close level crossings, especially in Jakarta.
+Due to the high death toll of train-versus-car accidents and severe traffic-jam impact, both local and national governments have started to remove level crossings, especially in Jakarta.
 Sometimes crossings are closed due to increase of headway, like the Jatinegara-Bekasi track revisions that left only three out of seven crossings open.
-Numerous underpasses and flyovers have been created, and later the nearby roads are closed; for example, the replacement of 2013 crash site in Bintaro, South Jakarta with a flyover.
-Crossings on national highways are in being closed permanently due to high traffic; for example, the Klonengan crossing in Brebes, located in the main access to Purwokerto city.
+Numerous underpasses and flyovers have been created, and later the nearby roads are closed; for example, the replacement of the 2013 crash site in Bintaro, South Jakarta with a flyover.
+Crossings on national roads are permanently closed due to high traffic; for example, the Klonengan crossing in Brebes, located in the main access to Purwokerto city.

+Java in particular had large sugar cane narrow gauge networks, with very little or no security.
+There are still some networks in use, especially at Jatiroto and Semboro Sugar mill, with primitive barriers, almost no lights, no bells, and no warning signs.